distracteddev/sassWatch/README.md

 I was able to reduce my sass compile time from 6+ seconds to under 0.5 seconds by doing two things:

-1. Splitting my scss files in two:
+1. Splitting my main.scss file into two:
 	* vendor.scss - has all my @import statements for Bootstrap and FlatUI
 	* main.scss   - app specific css rules
 2. Using grunt-sassWatch